-Note that Vermont Street was excluded for grade 2 due to lack of reported score data.
+Note that 20th Street was excluded for all grades and San Pedro was excluded for grade 5 due to lack of reported score data.

 Dixon Slingerland Biography

 Dixon Slingerland is the Executive Director of the Youth Policy Institute (YPI), a position he has held for the past thirteen years.
 Dixon started with YPI in 1991 after graduating from Stanford University.
 The Youth Policy Institute under his leadership has an annual budget of \$28 million (including affiliated charter schools) and operates programs at 95 sites in Los Angeles with more than 900 staff.
 YPI's revenue has increased by at least 50% each of the last six years.